 - Fringes – employee benefits, usually including payroll taxes, paid by the employer

-- Overhead – insignificant-dollar items benefitting multiple Jobs related to Materials or Labor
+- Overhead – items benefitting multiple Jobs related to either Material or Labor

-That is the difference among Overhead, G&A, and other indirect rates.
+That describes the difference among Overhead and G&A versus ICR indirect rates.